ACCOR: Attention-Enhanced Complex-Valued Contrastive Learning for Occluded Object Classification Using mmWave Radar IQ Signals: Results and Performance Comparison

-The evaluation of our occluded object classification models is conducted using two sub-sets of data.
-One subset, introduced in \cite{stefan}, consists of samples collected at a center frequency of 64 GHz.
-We extended the original dataset with an additional subset collected at a center frequency of 67 GHz.
-Both subsets use a 4 GHz bandwidth.
+The evaluation of the occluded object classification models is conducted using two subsets of data.
+One subset, introduced in \cite{stefan}, consists of samples collected at 64 GHz center frequency.
+We extended the original dataset with an additional subset collected at 67 GHz center frequency and with the same measurement setup including hardware, occlusion types and objects.
+Both subsets use 4 GHz bandwidth.
 This extension enables a comparative analysis of the penetration capabilities of the two frequency bands.
-The object collection consists of ten everyday items of similar size, which were placed individually in different orientations inside a packaging box before being scanned with the mmWave radar.
+The object collection consists of 10 everyday items of similar size, which were placed individually in different orientations inside a packaging box before being scanned by the mmWave radar.
+Different object orientations are used to introduce structural variability in the data, promoting a more generalizable representation.
+The testbed itself remains fixed, ensuring consistent background statistics comparable to those in industrial environments.
+The box is made of standard cardboard typically used for conventional packaging.
+It is fully closed and sealed before each measurement is taken by the radar sensor.

+The object collection contains the items listed in Table~\ref{tab:objects} and the objects are depicted in Fig.~\ref{objects}.

+An example sample of the deodorant is depicted in Fig.~\ref{fig:example-sample}.
+Next to near-field clutter, the object peak in the bottom left figure is clearly visible on the right side of the graph.